South Dakota State University

 - Start and ending dates for members will be staggered in an effort to maintain membership continuity.

-- The minimum size of each Board will be 10 members.
+- The minimum size of each Board will be 10 members not counting the Department Head of EECS.

-- The maximum size of each Board will be 16 members, i.e., 16 seats.
+- The maximum size of each Board will be 20 members, i.e., 20 seats, not counting the Department Head of EECS.

 - A member may send a representative to an IAB on-campus meeting in his/her absence.